Catherine Walters

 Catherine Walters (13 June 1839 – 5 August 1920), also known as "Skittles", was a British fashion trendsetter and one of the last of the great courtesans of Victorian London.
 Walters was an established equestrian contributing to the rise of fashion trends in horsewomen.
-Walters' benefactors are rumoured to have included intellectuals, leaders of political parties, aristocrats and a member of the British royal family.
+Walters' benefactors are rumoured to have included intellectuals, leaders of political parties, aristocrats and Edward, Prince of Wales.

 Early life

 Catherine Walters was born on 13 June 1839, the third of five children at 1 Henderson Street, Toxteth, Liverpool, grew up in the Liverpool area and moved to London before her twentieth birthday.
 Her father was Edward Walters, a customs official, who died in 1864.
 Her mother was Mary Ann Fowler.

 Her nickname is thought to have originated from her working at a bowling alley in Chesterfield Street near Park Lane.
 (Skittles is the game which evolved into bowling.)
 At other times, she was known as "Mrs. Behrens" and "Mrs. Baillie", even though she is not thought to have married.

 While not a classical beauty, she was generally considered pretty in her youth, although journalist Nathaniel Gubbins thought she had an "exceedingly plain face".
 What was undisputed was her "perfect figure" and her skill as a horsewoman, for which she was almost equally renowned.